kubemq-io/kubemq-java-v2/README.md

 ### Create Channel

-Creates a new EventsStore channel.
+Create a new EventsStore channel.

 #### Request Parameters